-An addition to the BHT, containing the earliest account of the post-resurrection appearances of Christ in the New Testament, where Paul describes his early witness of the resurrection and what it means to be resurrected into Christ consciousness.
+An addition to the BHT, containing the earliest account of the post-resurrection appearances of Christ in the New Testament, where Paul describes his witness of the resurrection and what it means to be resurrected into Christ consciousness.
 This seems to be an excellent summary of the Christian Gospel, or "good news," but it is something which I think we've generally misunderstood in Christianity for centuries.
 I feel that this is one of the most important translations of the BHT that I have been given the Grace to work out yet—yet not I. I was in tears by the end.

 What is religious experience for?
 Why is it a part of our human evolution and biology?
 The religious scholar and author of the book God: A Human History, Reza Aslan, says in the video below:

-Several months ago I began to write my own new "translations" of key passages of scripture in the Old and New Testaments of the Bible, and other scripture.
+Several months ago I began to write new "translations" of key passages of scripture in the Old and New Testaments of the Bible.
 I thought the original translations were not clear enough, and did not communicate the truth very well that I have experienced in recent months and years.
 So I began to rewrite them as I understood this truth, to try to better convey that truth to a modern reader.
 I've called this the Bryce Haymond Translation (BHT).
-This is a short introduction to this new translation.
-Continue reading “An Introduction to the Bryce Haymond Translation (BHT)”